On tour in Los Nevados National Park

 During each stop, the Ecosistemas guide gave a passionate explanation of the flora and fauna of the area.
 After this, we were able to walk around a bit and take pictures of the changing vegetation, such as here at the Parador at 4290 meters.

 Due to volcanic activity, a code yellow was in effect during our visit and the viewpoint at Nevado del Ruiz (5100 meters) was closed.
-Cameras, among others, are being used to closely monitor the situation.
+Cameras, among others, are closely monitoring the situation.

-At the Valle de Tumbas, the traces of lava flows were still clearly visible.
-Very impressive to stand here and know what tragedy had occurred -:( Everyone in the group was really quiet for a moment.
-After the last stop, the little “caravan” left again for the exit.
+At the Valle de Tumbas, the traces of the lava flows were still clearly visible.
+Very impressive to stand here and know what tragedy had occurred -:( Everyone in the group was really silent for a moment.
+After the last stop, the small “caravan” left again for the exit.

 After the car tour, Edoardo asked if I was hungry and I certainly was!
 Mountain air makes one hungry and just the thought of a nice bowl of hot soup made my mouth water.
-Edoardo told me that his wife Sandra Patricia cooks the most delicious dishes for guests from the hostel and day-trippers going to Los Nevados National park.
-I was up for that, but first I was given a cup of tea with coca leaves, the perfect remedy for altitude sickness according to Edoardo.
+Edoardo told me that his wife Sandra Patricia cooks the most delicious dishes for guests from the hostel and day-trippers who go to Los Nevados National Park.
+I was up for that, but first I was given a cup of tea with coca leaves, which Edoardo said was the perfect remedy for altitude sickness.

 Not much later, I was sitting behind a steaming bowl of soup.
 This was followed by tasty fish (my favorite trucha= trout) and a nice dessert.